 Results have been inconclusive or inconsistent in definitively linking caffeine with the incidence of various cancers, fibrocystic breast disease, PMS, and birth defects.
 More research is needed, but current evidence suggests no increased risk for difficult conception, miscarriage, and delivery of low birth weight babies as long as caffeine intake is low (less than 150 milligrams a day), while more than 300 milligrams a day may elevate these risks.
 There is more uncertainty regarding the risks of moderate caffeine intake (150-300 mg/day).
 As a precaution, the Food and Drug Administration (FDA) recommends women eliminate or cut down on caffeine if they are pregnant or planning to become pregnant.

-Based on the above information, your health could benefit by taking in less caffeine.
+Based on the above information, it seems that your health could benefit by taking in less caffeine.
 You may want to consider gradually switching over to a diet cola beverage that's caffeine-free, or at least alternating between the two, and making sure to drink plenty of water every day to help minimize withdrawal symptoms.
-And don't forget about drinking enough low-fat or skim milk and juice, which provide the vitamins, minerals, and other nutrients your body needs that soda doesn't.
+Don't forget about drinking enough low-fat or skim milk and juice, which provide the vitamins, minerals, and other nutrients your body needs that soda doesn't.